Create multiple campaigns

 Everything you need to know to create multiple campaigns in batch on Merkl

-A multiple campaigns payload lets you create multiple campaigns sharing the same base parameters (creator address, reward token, reward chain, start and end time) in a single transaction.
-Batching will save you both time and gas.
+This feature enables campaign creators to launch multiple campaigns sharing the same base parameters (creator address, reward token, reward chain, start and end time) in a single transaction.

 This method uses existing campaigns as templates.
-You select past campaigns that are as close as possible to what you want, tweak a few parameters, generate a payload, and execute it with a Safe.
+You select past campaigns that closely match what you want, tweak a few parameters, generate a payload, and execute it with a Safe.

 Choose past campaigns as close as possible to what you plan to launch.
 We strongly recommend matching both the campaign type and the distribution type.
 This minimizes edits and reduces the chance of errors.

-Next, find the DatabaseId of the template campaign(s) you will be using to derive your payload(s).
-To do this, go to the Merkl app, select an opportunity and open the "Advanced Tab".
-Then copy your template DatabaseId.
+Next, find the DatabaseId of the template campaign(s) you will use to derive your payload(s).
+To do this:

-This endpoint will be how you’ll be able to build a batch using your selected template DatabaseId value(s) (from Step 1) and base parameters across all your campaign.
+Use this endpoint to build a batch using your selected template DatabaseId value(s) (from Step 1) and updated parameters for all your campaigns.

 {